-The excess of the tax basis of a Series 2019 Tax-Exempt Bond to a purchaser (other than a purchaser who holds such Bond as inventory, stock in trade, or for sale to customers in the ordinary course of business) who purchases such Bond as part of the initial offering and an issue price greater than the amount payable at maturity of such Bond is "Bond Premium."
-Bond Premium is amortized over the term of such Bond for federal income tax purposes (or, in the case of a bond with bond premium callable prior to its stated maturity, the amortization period and yield may be required to be determined on the basis of an earlier call date that results in the lowest yield on such Bond).
+The excess of the tax basis of a Series 2020A Bond to a purchaser (other than a purchaser who holds such Bond as inventory, stock in trade, or for sale to customers in the ordinary course of business) who purchases such Bond as part of the initial offering and an issue price greater than the amount payable at maturity of such Bond is "Bond Premium."
+Bond Premium is amortized over the term of such Bond for federal income tax purposes.
 No deduction is allowed for such amortization of Bond Premium; however, United States Treasury regulations provide that Bond Premium is treated as an offset to qualified stated interest received on the Bond.
-An owner of such Series 2019 Tax-Exempt Bond is required to decrease his adjusted basis in such Series 2019 Tax-Exempt Bond by the amount of amortizable Bond Premium attributable to each taxable year such Series 2019 Tax-Exempt Bond is held.
-An owner of such Series 2019 Tax-Exempt Bond should consult his tax advisor with respect to the precise determination for federal income tax purposes of the treatment of Bond Premium upon sale, redemption or other disposition of such Series 2019 Tax-Exempt Bond.
+An owner of such Series 2020A Bond is required to decrease his adjusted basis in such Series 2020A Bond by the amount of amortizable Bond Premium attributable to each taxable year such Series 2020A Bond is held.
+An owner of such Series 2020A Bond should consult his tax advisor with respect to the precise determination for federal income tax purposes of the treatment of Bond Premium upon sale, redemption or other disposition of such Series 2020A Bond.